posaune0423/skyhack/README.md

 # skyhack

-# skyhack

 This is my first Django application.

 This project is still on working,
 I'll try to keep developing and add more and more features in the near future.

 ## how to run locally